seng438-winter-2022/seng438-a4-nickknapton12/Assignment4-ReportTemplate.md

 # Analysis drawn on the effectiveness of each of the test classes

 # A discussion on the effect of equivalent mutants on mutation score accuracy
+Throughout the Range class there are many euqivalent mutants that make the mutation score appear much lower than it actually is.
+For example, there are several increment and decrement mutations where it decrements a variable in the return line, however , since it will decrement the variable after it returns the mutant is equivalent.
 # A discussion of what could have been done to improve the mutation score of the test suites

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing